arosenkranz/scenarios/ui-component-docs/step4.md

 Explore a little bit and get familiar with Storybook.
 Use the "Docs" tab to see all of the documentation we've written at once, including the table of possible prop argument values.

-Notice the "Canvas" tab?
-Storybook even lets us dynamically update a component with different props so we can test it in real-time.
-We'll see how it works next.

 ## Save Our Work